colinjlacy/clus24-devwks-2047/workshop-ui/src/lab-guide/section1.md

 Thanks for joining!
 In this section we'll set up our lab environment in our local environment, and take a look at what has been provided for us.

+## Goals

+This lab is meant to introduce you to different design patterns in event-driven architecture.
+Each section implements a different pattern, building on previous sections.
+The goal is to demonstrate how event-driven systems behave in different scenarios.

 ## Lab Guide and Conventions

 ### Layout